 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This cozy mystery is a paperback edition that was published by Berkley on August 1, 2000 and has 256 pages.
+cozy mystery that was published by Berkley on August 1, 2000 and has 256 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Evans Above, Evan Help Us, Bless the Bride, The Last Illusion, Evan and Elle, Naughty in Nice, Evan Can Wait, Evans to Betsy, Evan Only Knows, Her Royal Spyness, A Royal Pain, Royal Flush, Evan's Gate, Royal Blood, Evan Blessed, Evanly Bodies, Rhys Bowen, Hush Now, Don't You Cry, The Twelve Clues of Christmas, The Family Way, Heirs and Graces, Queen of Hearts, Malice at the Palace, Crowned and Dangerous, On Her Majesty's Frightfully Secret Service

 Third in the Constable Evans mystery series set in Wales.